Havering College offers a wide range of degree programmes aimed at helping make your career ambitions a reality:

 The satisfaction rates for 2016 are broken down as follows:

 Academic support – 88%

 Organisation and management – 80%

 Learning Resources – 84%

 Source: National Student Survey (NSS) 2016

 This is a wonderful achievement and recognises the hard work and dedication of all involved.
 Thanks to all our students for taking the time to complete this survey.
 Havering College commits to providing a positive and enhancing student experience and will continue to ensure this is achieved.

-Your tuition fees will be capped at £6k a year if you’re looking to study in 2015/16.
+Your tuition fees will be capped at £6k a year if you are looking to study in 2017/18.
 This is well below the national average for higher education (HE) tuition fees in England.

 And if you are a current level 3 student at Havering College you could be eligible for a discount on your fees – contact Admissions Services to find out more.

 Full-time fees for new students